⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Why Escalation Is Often Gradual

-Together, they may cross a constitutional line.
+Together, they may cross a constitutional boundary.

-This is not accidental.
+This is procedural — not dramatic.

 What You Are Allowed to Ask

-You are allowed to ask:
+You may ask:

-“Am I being detained or am I free to leave?”
+“Am I being detained, or am I free to leave?”

-This is not confrontation.
+This is not resistance.

 It is clarification.